sharky3/Playground/README.md

 # RPN
-Converts infix expression to Reverse Polish Notation and evaluates it.
+Converts infix expression to Reverse Polish Notation using shunting-yard algorithm and evaluates it.
 Supported operations: (), *, /, +, - (both binary and unary).